sadighian/crypto-rl/gdax_connector/README.md

 3. `gdax_client.py` which is the gdax implementation of `./common_components/client.py`

 ## 2. Subscriptions
-- WebSocket connections are made using asynchronously using the `websockets` module
+- WebSocket connections are made asynchronously using the `websockets` module
-- Full order book data subscriptions are made by using the `subscribe()` method from the `gdax_client.py` module
+- Full order book data subscriptions are made by using the `subscribe()` method from `gdax_client.py`
 - Orderbook snapshots are made using a GET call using the `requests` module
-- All websocket subscriptions pass incoming messages into a `multiprocessing.Queue()` and to be processed on a separate thread
+- All websocket subscriptions pass incoming messages into a `multiprocessing.Queue()` and to be processed by a separate thread

 ## 3. Data Consumption Rules
 1. Filter out messages with `type` = `received` to save time